-Model Name Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment Dedicated Care Management/Care Navigator Staff: Yes; care management programs target high-risk populations Performance Tied to Payment: Yes Benchmarking: Yes, based on spending for beneficiaries who would have been assigned to the ACO in the baseline years and the region.
-When establishing the historical benchmark, CMS uses the hierarchal condition category (HCC) scores to adjust for changes in severity of the population assigned to the ACO.
-CMS risk-adjusts the county-level expenditures used in calculating the regional component of the national-regional blend growth rate.
+Model Name Clinical Focus, Components Related to Care Payment Design Performance Beneficiary

+Providers, Setting, Transition Management Features Measurement Alignment

+and Patient Features

+Population

+Dedicated Care related to care

+Management/Care Navigator coordination/patient

+Staff: Yes; care management safety, preventive

+programs target high-risk health, and control of

+populations diabetes, depression,

+and hypertension.

+Performance Tied to

+Payment: Yes

+Benchmarking: Yes,

+based on spending for

+beneficiaries who

+would have been

+assigned to the ACO in

+the baseline years and

+the region. when

+historical honshmark

+CMS uses the

+hierarchal condition

+to adjust for changes

+in severity of the

+population assigned to

+the ACO.
+CMS risk-

+adjusts the county-

+level expenditures

+used in